Kia Cadenza Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Kia Cadenza are $1,192 a year for full coverage.
-Comprehensive costs around $224, collision costs $346, and liability coverage costs $464.
-A liability-only policy costs as little as $514 a year, with high-risk insurance costing around $2,574.
-16-year-old drivers cost the most to insure at $4,634 a year or more.
+The average insurance rates for a Kia Cadenza are $1,192 a year including full coverage.
+Comprehensive insurance costs on average $224, collision costs $346, and liability costs $464.
+A liability-only policy costs as little as $514 a year, with high-risk insurance costing $2,574 or more.
+Teenage drivers cost the most to insure at $4,634 a year or more.

 Average premium for full coverage: $1,192

-Rates are based on $500 physical damage insurance deductibles, minimum liability limits, and includes both medical and uninsured motorist insurance.
-Prices are averaged for all states and for different Cadenza trim levels.
+Includes $500 physical damage deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and for different Cadenza trim levels.

 Price Range Variability

-For the normal driver, Kia Cadenza insurance rates go from as low as $514 for minimum levels of liability insurance to a much higher rate of $2,574 for high-risk insurance.
+For an average driver, Kia Cadenza insurance rates go from as low as $514 for just the minimum liability insurance to a much higher rate of $2,574 for a high-risk insurance policy.

 Urban vs. Rural Price Range

-Your location has a large influence on auto insurance rates.
-Areas with sparse population are shown to have a lower frequency of accident claims than congested cities.
+Your location can make a big difference on car insurance rates.
+Rural areas are shown to have a lower frequency of comprehensive and collision claims than densely populated cities.

-The examples above show why anyone shopping for car insurance should compare rates for a specific zip code and risk profile, rather than using rate averages.
+The examples above highlight why anyone shopping for car insurance should compare rates based on a specific location and risk profile, instead of making a decision based on average rates.

 Use the form below to get customized rates for your location.